 “Cyd,” Nubbins says.
 “Aleph is… he’s with you, right?”

 Wordlessly, Cyd shakes her head.

-Thanks for your patience, dear readers!
-I hope you enjoy today’s post – it took me a while, but I’m really happy with how it turned out 🙂 Don’t forget to check out our original maps, side quests and classes over on DM’s Guild.
+Thanks for your patience, friends!
+I hope you enjoy today’s post – it took us a while, but we’re really happy with how it turned out 🙂 Don’t forget to check out our original maps, side quests and classes over on DM’s Guild.
 And if you’ve got thoughts on the story so far, give us a shout on Facebook, Twitter or in the comments!

 -Lou & Cam X